tytydraco/yessleep/out/RULES_TO_SURVIVE_IN_THE_SUPERMARKET.md

 -Not taking so long, my time arrived, the doors opened and I run as fast as an olympic runner, when I heard a voice telling me to stop.
 It was that girl.
 I started to pale when I saw where I had run through.
 A cash register with the number "87" above it was right on my way.
 I fainted.

 -Now, I'm here, alone, waiting for something to happen I guess, in an endless room with the supermarket's appearence, just that and me.
-I hope that if this messagge reaches a sane person, it will be enough for them to stay away of this place.
+I hope that if this messagge reaches a sane person, it will be enough for them to stay away from this place.
 I don't know if I will return, but if I do, my life will surely be a nightmare, I still have this stupid paper with me.